 Open 08h00 - Tues to Sun (and Public Holidays)

 Please note that in keeping within the boundaries of our "Child Protection Policy" for youth camps, we have strict access control and the latest ascent is 13h30.
 Dogs/Pets are not permitted as these trails access nature reserve.

-When arriving at Falcon Rock, follow the signage to the parking area where you’ll make your way to the Adventure Centre office.
-You will need your vehicle registration number when signing in.
+TRAIL INFO - When arriving at Falcon Rock, follow the signage to the parking area where you’ll make your way to the TrailMix Cafe.
+Please note, you will need your vehicle registration number when signing in.

 If hiking in a group, allow for all to have an image/copy of the trail map for referencing.
 Although the intention is to enjoy the hike together we all have different levels of fitness which results in most groups separating and most often on the decent.

 The trail starts off on a shared route and later splits giving you the option of either Red or Green Route.
 The Red Route being a little more adventurous and shorter, but it is a steeper climb.
-Green is slightly longer and less steep.
+Green is a longer route but much easier.